How to Save Money Like Your Grandma: 15 Old-School Tips That Still Work

 13. Limited Use of Appliances

-Millennials and Gen Zs have always hated that the boomers and Gen X insisted on waiting to have a full load to run the washing machine or the dishwasher.
+Millennials and Gen Zs have always hated that the boomers and Gen X insisted on waiting for a full load to run the washing machine or the dishwasher.
 But we have to agree; it was always for a good cause.

-Full loads mean using the machine fewer times, which translates to minimal wear and tear.
+Full loads mean using the machine fewer times, translating to minimal wear and tear.
 This way, you will not have to worry about constant repairs or replacing your machine anytime soon.

-Doing full loads is also highly energy efficient as the machine uses the same energy, whether full or partial.
-You will also save money in terms of water and the products used.
+Full loads are also highly energy efficient, as the machine uses the same energy, whether full or partial.
+You will also save money on water and products.

 14. Rainwater Harvesting

-Besides being able to replace 50% of your water usage, rainwater is suitable for your tap systems.
-The pH is typically lower than 7 and has no chemicals added to neutralize it.
-This means that using it results in less mineral build-up.
+Rainwater can replace 50% of your water usage and is suitable for your tap systems.
+Its pH is typically lower than 7 and has no chemicals added to neutralize it, which means that using it results in less mineral build-up.

 Additionally, using rainwater will help you save on cleaning products such as bleach, detergents, fabric softener, vinegar, and baking soda.
 This is because it lathers up more easily with cleaning products.